Mughen9/aloha-raspi-web-ui/README.md

 # ALOHA Control System

-The ALOHA Control System is a modular, ROS 2-based software suite designed for robotic orchestration and task automation.
-It includes two frontend interfaces (a local touchscreen and a web-based GUI) and a backend ROS 2 service node called Node Manager.
+The ALOHA Control System is a modular, ROS 2-based framework designed for robotic task orchestration.
+It features a central backend service (Node Manager) and two user interfaces: a touchscreen GUI for Raspberry Pi and a browser-based HTML interface.
+These components are organized for clarity and scalability in real-world deployments.

 ---

-## Project Structure
+## Repository Structure

 ```
 aloha-raspi-web-ui/
 ├── backend/
 │   ├── node_manager.py
-│   ├── README.md
 │   └── Images/
 │       ├── backend flow.png
 │       └── Overall_Work_Flow_Architecture.png